samkikibaker/The-Data-Science-Specialisation/README.md

 9. Developing Data Products
 10. Data Science Capstone

 In each folder there is a word document with the same title as the chapter which contains with my personal notes from the lectures.
-There will also be files and other resources from each chapter named accordingly.
+There are also files and other resources from each chapter named accordingly.